49n3r/Porous-Carbon-Constructor/README.md

 \xi_i = \sum_{n=1}^N \frac{v_n}{V}
 $$

-\noindent where $N$, $\nu_n$, and $V$ are the total number of pores, the pore volume sampled from a uniform distribution, and the bounding box volume, respectively.
+Where $N$, $\nu_n$, and $V$ are the total number of pores, the pore volume sampled from a uniform distribution, and the bounding box volume, respectively.

 ## The Main Program